10 Ways to Eat SMART

 - Skip the drive-thru and delivery.

-Drive-thrus and delivery are more popular than ever with social distancing regulations.
+Drive-thrus and delivery are more popular than ever.
 While it is easy and convenient to order food to-go, most fast food is high in fat, sugar and sodium—all of which work against your nutritional goals.
 These types of foods can also increase inflammation in the body, which is attributed to chronic disease such as hypertension and diabetes.

 SMART goal example: Substitute takeout with a fresh meal made at home for three meals this week.